mattburke1999/KeyboardGames/next steps.md

 ## 4. Point Events:

-**Frontend:**
-- stores current timestamp for point
-- Emits a point socket event each time the player scores a point.

 **Server:**
 - Receives the point event, validates it against:
     - **Burst Threshold**: Tracks the number of points per second to detect excessive scoring (using a deque or similar structure).